On Countable SFT Covers of Sparse Multidimensional Shift Spaces: Construction toolbox

 \begin{example}[Simulating tile sets in grids] Let $(T_n)_{n \in \N}$ be a computable sequence of Wang tile sets whose colors are in $\N$, meaning that each $T_n$ is a finite subset of $\N^4$.
 We decribe a way of simulating each $T_n$ by a single SFT, which is countable if each $T_n$ is.

-Take the grid shift $\grid$ and superimpose on each gray region a computation of a counter machine using a variation of the SFT $X_M$ in which the computation cones are allowed to be cut off at any point after the simulated machine has halted, and the oracle tape is blank.
-We give $M$ one counter that corresponds to the value of $n$, and four counters that correspond to the four cardinal directions.
+Take the grid shift $\grid$ and superimpose on each gray region a computation of a counter machine using a variation of the SFT $X_M$ in which the computation cones are allowed to be cut off at a horizontal border of the grid provided that the simulated machine has halted, and the oracle tape is blank.
+We give $M$ one counter that corresponds to a choice of which tile set $T_n$ to use, and four counters that correspond to the four sides of a tile.
 The machine $M$ first nondeterministically sets each of these counters to some value (by incrementing them some number of times) and never modifies them again.
 Then it simply checks whether the 5-tuple $(n, t_e, t_n, t_w, t_s)$ they form satisfies $(t_e, t_n, t_w, t_s) \in T_n$, halting if it does.
+In this case we say that the machine, or the grid cell containing it, simulates the tile $(t_e, t_n, t_w, t_s)$ of $T_n$.

-We also use signals to transfer information between the machines in adjacent grid cells: we enforce each simulated machine in a single configuration to choose the same value of $n$, and for the direction counters to be related as in a Wang tiling (so the north counter of a grid cell must equal the south counter of its north neighbor, and analogously for west and east).
-See~\cite[Theorem~6.2]{SaTo13} for a more detailed construction and analysis. \end{example}
+We also use signals to transfer information between the machines in adjacent grid cells.
+We enforce each simulated machine in a single configuration to choose the same value of $n$, and for the direction counters to be related as in a Wang tiling (so the north counter of a grid cell must equal the south counter of its north neighbor, and analogously for west and east).
+In this way, the grid cells of a valid configuration of the SFT together simulate a configuration of $T_n$.

+The width of the grid is not constrained, except that if a simulated machine does not have enough space to finish its computation, a tiling error results.
+However, for each $n$ there exists $k \geq 1$ such that any grid of width at least $k$ can simulate an arbitrary configuration of $T_n$.